aurelianai/Aurelian-Server/README.md

 # Aurelian Enterprise Language Server

 Welcome to the AELS monorepo.
-We use sveltekit for the api as well as the web frontend.
+We use sveltekit to build a frontend and then go-fiber for a backend/server.

 # Development